Colton Underwood: Coming out

 On April 14, 2021, Underwood publicly came out as gay in an interview with Robin Roberts on Good Morning America, making him the first lead in the Bachelor franchise to come out as gay.

 In an interview with Variety, Underwood stated that he was blackmailed into coming out.
 An anonymous man, claiming to be a fan, took a picture of Underwood nude at a gay sauna in Los Angeles in 2019.
 The man sent Underwood an email threatening to out him to the press.
 Underwood forwarded the email to his publicist, and this caused him to come out publicly.
 During the interview, Underwood also stated that he experimented with men before appearing on The Bachelor franchise, stating he used the dating app Grindr under an alias from 2016 to 2017.

+Relationship with Jordan C. Brown

 On September 1, 2021, Underwood was reported to be dating Democratic strategist Jordan C. Brown after the two were spotted vacationing together in Hawaii, which he confirmed in December 2021 in a birthday post for Brown.
 In February 2022, Underwood confirmed that he and Brown had gotten engaged shortly after his 30th birthday the previous month.
+On May 13, 2023, Brown and Underwood were married.

+Family

+On May 21, 2024, it was announced in an interview with Men's Health magazine that Underwood and his husband were expecting a baby, via egg donor and surrogate.
+On September 26, 2024, Underwood and Brown welcomed their first child, a son.